 So which is most important?
 The answer to this question depends directly on your goals.
 How are they related?
 Well defined security goals, specifications, or tasks can be used to reach an identified state of compliance.
 However, compliance (and managing it) can be utilized outside of the security field to address IT concerns of infrastructure, data reliability, labor requirements, insurance demands, information accuracy/reporting, data analysis, accreditation, development standards, and more.
 While security is a never-ending goal or state within an IT infrastructure, compliance provides a never-ending list of opportunities for ways to increase your infrastructure’s efficiency and reliability.
 Unfortunately, sometimes rules for compliance versus security actually conflict with one another.

-to learn more about how Onyx Point, Inc's professional
+to learn more about how Onyx Point, LLC's professional

 services and development teams can help you.